Kayli/logspub/philosophy-of-math.md

 - formalization of mathematics
   - peano axioms (dedekind–peano axioms, peano postulates)
     - are 9 axioms for the natural numbers presented by the 19th century Italian mathematician Giuseppe Peano
-    - formulated in a language of set theory
+    - formulated in a languages of set theory and second-order logic
     - helped answering questions of whether number theory is consistent and complete